AdamCanard/LiminalGame/README.md

 <h1>Using UE5 with GitHub</h1>
 For ease of use it is highly reccomended to use github desktop
+<h3>Rules for interaction</h3>
+Currently seems like files are user specific.
+Subject to change as i understand the unreal structure Always pull from git repo before loading the project in unreal Changing branch or pulling from repo while the unreal project is loaded will result in temporary freezing and a desync from git.
+During which changes might not be saved correctly to your branch Put all new files into Dynamic folder, Static files will be moved to static folder during PR's

 <h2>Getting Cloned</h2>
 In GitHub Desktop, Go to file and hit "Clone a repository"